The Molly Holtzinger Aspiring Filmmaker Award

 Molly’s legacy will live on in all those she touched with her talent, her joy, her light, her love, and now, with our shared hope for a future Molly would want us all to live in: one where women are seen, heard, believed, supported, and celebrated.

-The Molly Holtzinger Aspiring Filmmaker Award at the 2023 Bentonville Film Festival will continue on in Molly‘s name and will allow for a dedicated space where young women can feel empowered to write stories about themselves and the people that matter to them.
-During the 9th annual BFF, this program will encourage and spotlight young women filmmakers in Northwest Arkansas.
-The award program will have open submissions November 14, 2022 for young filmmakers in the region to submit a short to the program.
-5-6 films will be selected for screening at the festival and the winner will be announced after the program during the awards ceremony in June 2022.
+The Molly Holtzinger Aspiring Filmmaker Award program at the 2023 Bentonville Film Festival will allow for a dedicated space where young women can feel empowered to write stories about themselves and the people, places, and events that matter to them.
+During the 9th annual BFF, this program will encourage and spotlight young women filmmakers nationally.
+Submissions for the program will open November 14, 2022 films will be selected for screening at the festival and the winner will be announced after the program.

-- Must be a woman that is enrolled in a high school or college in the Arkansas region
+- Must identify as a woman that is enrolled in a high school or college in the United States, ages 16-26

-- Film must be a short documentary 5 – 10 min. long
+- Film must be a short documentary project no more than 10 minutes long.

-- No film production experience or training required; project can be filmed on a smartphone
+- No film production experience or training is required; the project can be filmed on a smartphone

 November 14, 2022 – Submissions Open

 June 2022 – Screening of Program at BFF 2022 and Award Announcement